-i) The RNA is in power production and subjected to the wind speed V_r and V{out} , respectively, and the extreme turbulence model (ETM).
+- i) The RNA is in power production and subjected to the wind speed V_r and V{out} , respectively, and the extreme turbulence model (ETM).
 See DLC1.3 in 5-2/3.5 TABLE 1.
 An example overturning moment curve is depicted in 9-2/5.1.1 FIGURE 1 for the case where the turbine RNA is initially in the power production mode but shuts down after the inclination angle exceeds its operating limit.
-Where relevant, the effect of shutdown (DLC 4.1, 4.3, and 5.1 in 5-2/Table 1) on the overturning moment curve during the transition from the power production mode to the parked condition is to be included.

-- ii) The RNA is in the parked condition.
-The RNA, the tower and the floating substructure are subjected to the extreme storm condition with a return period of 50 years (see DLC6.2 in 5-2/3.5 TABLE 1).
+The effects of power production with fault (DLC2.1, 2.2, and 2.3 in 5-2/Table 1) on rotor thrust forces is to be considered.
+Where relevant, the effect of shutdown (DLC 4.2, 4.3, and 5.1 in 5-2/Table 1) on the overturning moment curve during the transition from the power production mode to the parked condition is to be included. - ii) The RNA is in the parked condition.
+The RNA, the tower and the floating substructure are subjected to the extreme storm condition with a return period of 50 years (see DLC6.1 or DLC6.2 if applicable in 5-2/3.5 TABLE 1).
 An example overturning moment curve shown in 9-2/5.1.1 FIGURE 2 represents the case where the RNA is parked and subjected to the storm wind condition. - iii) The RNA is in the parked condition with fault.
 The RNA, the tower and the floating substructure are subjected to the extreme storm condition with a return period of 1 year (see DLC7.1 in 5-2/3.5 TABLE 1).
 An example overturning moment curve is shown in 9-2/5.1.1 FIGURE 2.